-King's and Queen's Bedrooms.
-You can't help notice how small these rooms are.
-That's not a sign of austerity of humility.
+King’s and Queen’s Bedrooms.
+You can’t help notice how small these rooms are.
+That’s not a sign of austerity of humility.
 Far from it.
-Small rooms are much easier to heat--this is a cold part of the world, after all--and contrast to the bedrooms of most people of the time where multiple people shared a bed so as to maximize natural warmth.
+Small rooms are much easier to heat–this is a cold part of the world, after all–and contrast to the bedrooms of most people of the time when multiple people shared a bed so as to maximize natural warmth.
 Even having a dedicated room for sleeping was itself a sign of wealth at the time.

 Queen’s Chamber.
 Mirroring the King’s Chamber on the opposite end of the bedrooms, the Queen’s Chamber was where she spent much of the day with guests and her ladies in waiting.

 Queen’s Gallery.
 This connects the Queen’s Chamber with the Ballroom and Chapel.
 Doorways off the hall led to rooms of some of the Queen’s senior staff.

 The Gallery doesn’t look particularly special today, but originally the floor was decorated with a painted pattern of indigo and yellow and red wool covered the walls.[^fn1]

 Ballroom.
 The longest ballroom in northern Europe (at 62 meters long), this was the epicenter of royal entertainment.
 It wasn’t just for dancing; it was also used for extraordinarily lengthy banquets.
 The walls were decorated with paintings and tapestries; most of the tapestries have been moved out and some are displayed separately now.

 Originally, the ceiling was decorated with wood carving.
 Today the ceiling is of plainer timber.